Real People Stories – Barbara

 Marilda

 With the birth of my third child, I was called to have a CA125 test and a pap smear routine.
 A few days later, I received a call that no one wanted to receive, and the result was abnormal.
 They scheduled a gynaecology appointment, and off I went, afraid of what I would hear.
-They did a colonoscopy and a test for HPV variant, and after a month of returning to the appointment, I was diagnosed with high-risk HPV16.
+They did a colonoscopy and an HPV variant check, and after a month of returning to the appointment, I was diagnosed with high-risk HPV16.
 The CA125 doctor gave me electrocoagulation on 3 lesions and a biopsy test.
 Fortunately, the electrocoagulation cleaned everything up, and I didn’t need to do anything else.
-Now, I have to be followed up with a test every 6 months, as the HPV16 will no longer go away, and unfortunately, I will always be subject to new injuries.
+Now, I have to be followed up with a checkup every 6 months, as the HPV16 will no longer go away, and unfortunately, I will always be subject to new injuries.

 I know it’s nothing compared to many of the cases you read here, but it’s scary; with 3 children so young, it feels like the world stops.